joshuabremerdexcom/Git-201-Crap-I-made-a-mistake/README.md

 Welcome!
 If you're here, you're ready to learn about how to clean up and fix all the inevitable mistakes you make in Git every day.
 Let's get started!

+## Citation

+I used the site https://dangitgit.com/en to help construct this guide.
+Thank you to ksylor and all the contributors to this [project](https://github.com/ksylor/ohshitgit).
 ## How do I get started on this?

 1. Fork this repository.
 Click "Fork" in the upper right.